Chriz96/Weather-App/README.md

  * **JavaScript.**
  * **CSS3.**
  * **HTML5.**
+ * **SweetAlerts.**
+ * **BoxIcons.**

 <h3> Observations 🔎</h3>

 * The **Api-Key** that is currently there to demonstrate the operation of the project in the future could be disabled.
+* If you use a browser extension that allows you to use "dark" mode, it may be that the "background-image" is not shown in the searches.
+This happened to me with "Night Eye" (Opera).

 <h3> Live-Demo 🔴</h3>
 <a href="https://weatherapp-with-api.netlify.app"> Weather-App </a>